-After my mom and dad got married, they rented a tiny flat in the cold, foggy, windy Richmond district of San Francisco.
-Both were graduate students supporting themselves on stipends and they had no television, leaving their in-home entertainment options limited to studying, fucking and listening to music.
+After my parents got married, they rented a tiny flat in the cold, foggy, windy Richmond district of San Francisco for a while before sensibly relocating to Berkeley.
+Both were students supporting themselves on stipends and they had no television, leaving their in-home entertainment options limited to studying, fucking and listening to music.

 What else do you need when you’re in love?